 Is computer science a difficult course?
 Well, most people think so.
 Being a technical course, it is obvious that most people expect to encounter some difficulties when studying it.
 However, most people believe that generally, computer science is not that hard.
 There are a few topics that are very simple to grasp.
 However, there are other topics that seem to be quite hard.

 Instead of generalizing the whole course, let’s look at some of the hardest topics or subjects in Computer science.

 Artificial Intelligence (AI) tops the list of the most difficult subjects in Computer Science.
 It focuses on teaching students how to program intelligent machines.
 These are simple machines that are programmed to think and act like real human beings.
 The intelligent machine should have particular traits that are needed for solving problems.
-These traits include the ability to learn, reason, perceive, and accepting changes depending on various circumstances.
+These traits include the ability to learn, reason, perceive and accept changes depending on various circumstances.

 So, why is AI a difficult topic in computer science?
 The first reason is it requires a cross-disciplinary approach.
 You need to combine different disciplines of computer science in order to understand and implement the theories of AI.
 Some of these disciplines include programming, mathematics, psychology, linguistics, and even database management.
 Combining all these disciplines into one product is not a walk in the park.

 Another reason why this subject is difficult is the evolving nature of AI technology.
 AI is not a static field.
 It keeps changing as technology advances with time.
 The concepts that worked a few years ago may not be applied now.
 This means that AI students are always subjected to new concepts every time.